Flickr user Bryon Lippincott

 The SAT question layout is more straightforward than it was pre-2016.
 It takes less time to figure out what the question is asking you to answer.
 College Board also removed the optional SAT essay in 2021 and it is no longer offered.

-The ACT
+What To Expect With The ACT

 The ACT is scored out of 36 possible points and it has four sections—Math, English, Science, and Reading.
 Each are worth 36 points, but the scores are averaged together to arrive at your ACT Composite score.
-In total, the ACT is 2 hours and 55 minutes long or 3 hours 35 minutes if you decide to go with the optional essay.

-The ACT includes:
+The ACT sections include:

 English